The Biggest Healthcare Trends in 2021 | Digital Transformation

 The days of blindly listening to the advice of healthcare professionals is gone – the modern patient is not only well-informed, but has a wealth of information available at a click of a button; from self-diagnosing on WebMD and checking symptoms on a government platform like the NHS App, to spending hours poring over online medical journals about the latest advances in their health care condition.

 Take, for example, the frenzy of at-home genetics tests.
-In 2020, more than ever before, people are adding their DNA to ancestry and health databases.
+In the last year, more than ever before, people are adding their DNA to ancestry and health databases.
 It’s estimated that more than 100 million people will have added their details by the end of this year.

 While this wave of ancestral tracing might not be entirely accurate (many of tests are seen as dubious at best), the rise of the empowered patient is not in doubt.
 And these patients are at least spending their time looking for early invention strategies and giving thought to their social behaviours, to mitigate risk.

 These seven trends provide just a glimpse into the ever-evolving world of healthcare.
-With digital transformation beating down the emergency room door, these healthcare trends in 2020 will spill over into 2021, as the healthcare sector is forced to innovate with all these forces at play.
+With digital transformation beating down the emergency room door, these healthcare trends in 2021 will spill over into the future, as the healthcare sector is forced to innovate with all these forces at play.

 The countries and organisations embracing digitalisation in healthcare will see the dividends sooner than they might anticipate, as patients continue to demand better, quicker and more efficient service for their growing needs.
 From cloud-based consulting to data-driven disease projections, the future of healthcare is now, and the trends are quickly taking their place as the ‘next normal’ in the healthcare environment of today.